odinlindal/odinlindal.github.io/README.md

 ## 🔧 Notes
 - This repo serves the built site; some content (like the projects list) is fetched at runtime from GitHub.
-- If you change assets like the headshot, prefer adding them to `public/` (or importing from `src/assets/`) and rebuilding.